bocman/StrawberryPie/docs/install.rst

 -------------------------------------------------------------------------------

-2. In root directory run this command to install packages sudo pip -r install requirements.txt
+2.# In root directory run this command to install packages
+     sudo pip -r install requirements.txt

   # Run this to get into mysql terminal
      mysql -u -p<mysql_username> -p<mysql_password>

   # Then execute this mysql command
      "Create database project;"

   # Exit mysql terminal and run this command in terminal
      python manage.py syncdb

   # When it ask you to create superuser, follow the steps
-     # and fill it with your informations
+  # and fill it with your informations (you'll use it for login)

+  # In root directory run
+    bower install
 -------------------------------------------------------------------------------

 3. Open settings.py file (located in directory /project)